-e.
-The VPSS has access so that he may counsel "at risk" students.

-f.
-Other university personnel authorized by the Registrar have access whenever the nature of their responsibility (e.g., awarding scholarships and special recognitions) requires access to student records. g.
+- a.
+The Registrar maintains each student's academic file.
+Files are maintained in a secure location by the Registrar. - b.
+The Academic Affairs secretary assists the Registrar in maintaining the files. - c.
+Faculty advisors use the information in their academic advising. - d.
+The Student Life Director and VPSS have access so that he may counsel "at risk" students. - e.
+Other university personnel authorized by the Registrar have access whenever the nature of their responsibility (e.g., awarding scholarships and special recognitions) requires access to student records. - f.
 The President, as final authority and decision-maker, has access to the files.